Gregorian Rock combines ancient with modern to create a serene, yet pummeling sound.

 I refer to these years as my "starving musician period".

 Eventually all the musical doors closed completely, I became highly disillusioned, and quit music entirely.
-Some years later (not sure exactly how many, perhaps ten), I began playing again, but at my church.
+About ten years later, I began playing again, but at my church.
 Music had returned to my life, but in a new frame.

 In 2013 the first Gregorian Rock album was released.
 Today I'm in the process of releasing my third album, "Fire".